akyuzarif/onedrive-sorun-giderici/README.md

 Betiği çalıştırmak için `TR-onedrive-sorun-giderici.ps1` dosyasını PowerShell ile çalıştırabilirsiniz.

+---

 # OneDrive Troubleshooter

-# This PowerShell script helps you identify and resolve issues with OneDrive.
-# The following functionalities are provided:
+This PowerShell script helps you detect and resolve issues related to OneDrive.
+The following functions are available:

-# - **Check Status**: Verifies whether OneDrive is running.
+- **Status Check**: Checks whether OneDrive is running or not.
-# - **Stop OneDrive**: Allows you to stop OneDrive.
+- **Stop OneDrive**: Allows you to stop OneDrive.
-# - **Start OneDrive**: Restarts OneDrive.
+- **Start OneDrive**: Restarts OneDrive.
-# - **Reset OneDrive**: Resets OneDrive and restarts it.
+- **Reset OneDrive**: Resets OneDrive and restarts it.
-# - **Run All Steps Sequentially**: Automatically runs all troubleshooting steps in order.
+- **Run All Tasks in Order**: Automatically runs all the steps in sequence.

-# Usage
+### Usage

-# To run the script, execute the `EN-onedrive-troubleshooter.ps1` file in PowerShell.
+To run the script, execute the `EN-onedrive-troubleshooter.ps1` file using PowerShell.